edencaldas/deploy-conan-exiles-linux-wine/README.md

 [root@almalinux ~]# ./deploy_conan_exiles_enterpriselinux8_wine.sh
 ```

 After the process is done.
-Login as ```steam``` user and check wait for the ```LogServerStats: Sending report: exiles-stats?``` message to appear.
-That will mean the server is up and advertising to Funcom server browser screen.
+Login as ```steam``` user and wait for the ```LogServerStats: Sending report: exiles-stats?``` message to appear.
+That will mean the server is up and advertising to the Funcom server browser.

 ```
 [root@almalinux ~]# sudo -iu steam